Wisconsin's Model Academic Standards: Raising the Bar for All Students

 Wisconsin's Model Academic Standards set high goals and expectations for all students.
 Written by Wisconsin educators, parents, and other community representatives, they specify what we believe all students should know and be able to do by the end of grades 4, 8, and 12.
 Wisconsin's Model Academic Standards reflect the collective values of our citizens and are intended to prepare our young people for opportunities that exist in Wisconsin, the nation, and the world.

-Now on CD-ROM—Get a CD-ROM containing all 18 standards in Microsoft Word 6.0 format for both PC and Macintosh for only $39.95.
+Purchase a CD-ROM containing 18 standards in Microsoft Word 6.0 format for both PC and Macintosh for only $39.95.
 (The standard one-third discount for Wisconsin residents does not apply to this product.)
+This CD-ROM does not include the new 2013 standards.

 Wisconsin's Model Academic Standards in Agricultural Education Activities Guide